linux-system-roles/mssql/README.md

 #### Verifying Authentication

-After you execute the role to configure AD Server authentication and complete [Post Configuration Tasks](#post-configuration-tasks), you log in using Azure Data Studio or complete the following procedure to verify that you can log in to SQL Server from your Linux machine using the <sqluser> account.
+After you execute the role to configure AD Server authentication and complete [Post Configuration Tasks](#post-configuration-tasks), you can log in using Azure Data Studio or complete the following procedure to verify that you can log in to SQL Server from your Linux machine using the <sqluser> account.

 1. SSH into the _<sqluser>@<domain.com>_ user on your Linux _client.domain.com_ machine: